Back to Podcast Guides

 Listen to the episode

-The practical answer from Jonny Miller’s conversation with Michael King is this: meditation is not primarily about becoming a calmer-looking person, stopping thought, or winning a spiritual achievement badge.
-It is a way to put effort in the one place that changes the quality of every other action: alignment of body, breath, emotion, mind, and intention.1
+Michael King's reframe in this conversation lands quickly: meditation is not about looking calmer, stopping thought, or collecting a spiritual achievement badge.
+It is a way to put effort in the one place that changes the quality of every other action: alignment of body, breath, emotion, mind, and intention.

-Michael’s central reframe is subtle but useful: over-efforting is often an attempt to earn future ease.
-Conscious effort is different.
-It asks, “What inner adjustment would let the next action come from steadiness rather than scarcity?”
+The trap he names is one I see constantly.
+Over-efforting is often an attempt to earn future ease.
+You grind now so that someday life will feel lighter.
+Conscious effort asks a different question: "What inner adjustment would let the next action come from steadiness rather than scarcity?"

 Use this guide as a field manual to: